 Additionally, students will be encouraged to pursue the Delaware Volunteer Credit (DVC) by completing 90 hours of community service during two semesters in high school.
 This one elective credit can be used towards graduation.
 Students who receive the credit will earn a certificate of appreciation signed by the Governor and the Secretary of the Delaware Department of Education.

-For ideas on where to perform your community service hours, please visit volunteerdelaware.org, volunteerway.org and delaware211.org.
+For ideas on where to perform your community service hours, please visit volunteer.delaware.gov and delaware211.org.